Though promoted by the legendary bodybuilding trainer Vince Gironda, the sissy squat is rightfully viewed with ambivalence.

 Ultimately, you could ignore the rectus femoris, seeing if you get some development indirectly through compound exercises.

 I believe the sissy squat could be the only exercise you need for complete quadriceps, at least in theory.
 Pairing it with a parallel squat may be more practical though.
 Some research shows that squats develop the vasti better but not all studies.

 Don’t forget that bodybuilding is unnatural, especially to grow multi-joint muscles.
 These evolved to facilitate movement and not to look impressive.
 Nonetheless, bodybuilding has requirements that have nothing to do with our primal history.

 The sissy squat is an effective leg extension machine alternative at home, perhaps better, especially if applying the simpler & safer version described here.
 You’ll also find clear endpoints for the range of motion, which ensures consistent form & honest performance.

-If tolerated, the sissy squat will totally develop your front thighs… all through a single great exercise!
+Therefore, the sissy squat will totally develop your front thighs… all through a single great exercise!